 Paris with a Baby and Preschooler 3 Day Itinerary

 DAY 1: PARIS GREETERS WALKING TOUR & PARIS BY TUKTUK

 We enjoyed a free 3-hour private walking tour of Boulogne (suburb of Paris) through Paris Greeters.
 This was a great way to see how real Parisians live.
-We put the baby in our Tula baby carrier and our 3-year-old rode in the stroller.
+We put the baby in our Tula baby carrier and our 3 year old rode in the stroller.
 Read more in my full blog review.
 This is a great free thing to do in Paris with kids.